jckuester/awsls/README.md

 ## Supported resources

-Currently, all types of resources in the table below can be listed with awsls.
+Currently, all 217 resource types across 77 services in the table below can be listed with awsls.
 The `Tags` column shows if a resource supports displaying tags, the `Creation Time` column if a resource has a creation timestamp, and the `Owner` column if resources are pre-filtered by account ID.